-Contiki is an open source operating system for Internet of Things.
+Contiki is an open-source operating system for the Internet of Things.
 You can say that Contiki dominates the market when it comes to Internet of Things’ devices.
-With the introduction of Windows 10 for IoT, future may change as the Windows 10 is now a viable OS for IoT.
+With the introduction of Windows 10 for IoT, the future may change as the Windows 10 is now a viable OS for IoT.
 Check out this comparison – Contiki vs Windows 10 – to know which one of them is better for your IoT project.

 Size of Contiki compared to Windows 10 for IoT

-When it comes to smart devices or Internet of Things, footprint of the OS is the first thing to consider.
-Since most of you might be using a single board computer, you will have to keep the OS footprint small so that you can accommodate data etc. on the same board.
+When it comes to smart devices or Internet of Things, the footprint of the OS is the first thing to consider.
+Since most of you might be using a single-board computer, you will have to keep the OS footprint small so that you can accommodate data, etc. on the same board.
 You have to select an OS that occupies lower space on the board so that there is space available for other apps and data files.

-A stripped down version (for e.g., after removing debugging tools) Contiki occupies only 32KB while Windows 10 for IoT is a lot bigger.
+A stripped-down version (for e.g., after removing debugging tools) Contiki occupies only 32KB while Windows 10 for IoT is a lot bigger.
 Basically, Windows 10 for IoT has been designed with Raspberry Pi 2 in mind.
-The average space requirements for Windows 10 IoT edition is around 200MB.
+The average space requirement for Windows 10 IoT edition is around 200MB.
 You can see that the difference is huge.

 Don’t jump your gun on this one point.
 Check out other features in this comparison of Contiki with Windows 10 IoT edition.
-While OS footprint is one objective, the other major objectives of programmers are to provide good interface and security for end users.
+While OS footprint is one objective, the other major objectives of programmers are to provide a good interface and security for end-users.

 Contiki OS vs Windows 10 for IoT

 Coming to the user interface, Windows 10 IoT scores much more compared to Contiki.
-Both Windows 10 (IoT) and Contiki are able to provide graphical user interface (GUI) to the end users.
+Both Windows 10 (IoT) and Contiki are able to provide a graphical user interface (GUI) to the end-users.
 Contiki, however, is a bit coarse compared to the smooth interface provided by Windows 10 IoT Edition.
 If you have seen the MS Word for DOS edition, you’ll know what a coarse GUI is.
-To get an idea, press Windows key and R at the same time to bring up Run dialog.
-In the Run dialog, type EDIT to open DOS based word processor integrating graphical user interface.
+To get an idea, press the Windows key and R at the same time to bring up the Run dialog.
+In the Run dialog, type EDIT to open a DOS-based word processor integrating a graphical user interface.
 Then open Notepad from Start Menu -> All Apps.
 Check out the interface of both to get an idea of how different is the experience.
-Obviously, the smoothness of pixels is one of the strongest points of Windows 10 for Internet of Things edition.
+Obviously, the smoothness of pixels is one of the strongest points of Windows 10 for the Internet of Things edition.
 However, it uses much more RAM to provide this experience.

-If you need to provide a user interface that involves considerable steps on part of end users, Windows 10 for IoT is better.
-But if it is a basic user interface – with not many interactions on part of user, you should go for Contiki as it is not feasible to engage so much RAM (256 MB RAM) for just one or two prompts to the end user.
+If you need to provide a user interface that involves considerable steps on part of end-users, Windows 10 for IoT is better.
+But if it is a basic user interface – with not many interactions on part of the user, you should go for Contiki as it is not feasible to engage so much RAM (256 MB RAM) for just one or two prompts to the end-user.
 It depends upon what kind of device you are developing.

 Remember that the more security you implement, the more will be OS’ disk requirement and RAM usage.